Pylons/pyramid/docs/narr/hooks.rst

    :term:`request`.
 The ``exception`` attribute of the request will be an instance of the :exc:`~pyramid.httpexceptions.HTTPForbidden` exception that caused the forbidden view to be called.
-The value of ``request.exception.args[0]`` will be a value explaining why the forbidden was raised.
-This message will be different when the ``debug_authorization`` environment setting is true than it is when it is false.
+The value of ``request.exception.message`` will be a value explaining why the forbidden was raised and ``request.exception.result`` will be extended information about the forbidden exception.
+These messages will be different when the ``debug_authorization`` environment setting is true than it is when it is false.